-1) Love will call us into a higher place – even to a seeking after God.
+- Love will call us into a higher place – even to a higher faith in seeking after God.

-6) We must not only petition, but listen for the Will of God to be
+- We must not only petition, but listen for the Will of God to be informed of it.

-7) We must worship God even while we are pleading our cause as did the distraught mother.
+- We must worship God even while we are pleading our desperate cause as did the distraught mother.

-8) We must give evidence of our Faith to both God and man.
+- We must give evidence of our Faith in God without fear of man.

 Have we exercised this example in prayer?
 Put it to the test.
 God is faithful always to answer if our wills are consistent with His Own.